Skip to main content

 Second-Year Experience Outcomes

-• Students will identify talents and articulate self-awareness.
+• Students will identify talents and articulate self-awareness through further strengths development.

 • Students will identify leadership practices.

-• Students will build their network, and build relationships with others on campus.
+• Students will build their professional network, and build relationships with others on campus and the community.

 TLC Student Leadership Outcomes